tamusjroyce/nodejs_directory_structure/README.md

 So when looking at package.json, you get a general idea of your project.
 Including building out directories, blank files, downloading files, syncing npm modules to local directories (feature in progress implemented), and running javascript scripts (OS-agnostic) and commands.

-(Note: npm is behind github.
-Refactoring code and stabilizing.
-Probably time to switch to develop.
-Was in a rush and forgot.)

 > npm install --save-dev folder_layout

 The only command that works right now is `build-fs`.
 Fortunately, it is the most useful.
 It builds your directory out and runs each script.